wp-plugins/ga-google-analytics/readme.txt

 == Upgrade Notice ==

+To upgrade:

-To upgrade, remove old version and replace with new version.
-Nothing else needs done.
+1. Remove old version and replace with new version.
+2. Visit the GA Plugin Options panel and choose where to include the code (header or footer).
+3. Save changes and view the source code of your page(s) to verify that the code is included.

 == Screenshots ==

 Screenshots available at the [GA Plugin Homepage](http://perishablepress.com/google-analytics-plugin/).

 == Changelog ==

+**Version 20130705**

+* Added option to display in header or footer
+* Overview and Updates admin panels toggled open by default
+* Implemented translation support
+* Added info to settings page
+* General plugin check and code tuning

 **Version 20130103**